DurgeshBhusnale/manodarsh_v2/README.md

 1. **Advanced AI Integration**: Custom-trained models for Indian population
 2. **Multi-modal Analysis**: Combining text, visual, and behavioral data
-3. **Real-time Processing**: Immediate risk assessment and alerting
+3. **Manual Processing**: On-demand risk assessment and monitoring
-4. **Cultural Sensitivity**: Designed specifically for Indian law enforcement
+4. **Cultural Sensitivity**: Designed specifically for Indian law enforcement with Hindi support
-5. **Scalable Design**: From small units to national deployment
+5. **Scalable Architecture**: Foundation ready for future enhancements and scaling

+### Current System Status

+The system represents a **Minimum Viable Product (MVP)** with core functionality implemented and tested.
+All essential features for mental health monitoring are operational, with a clear roadmap for advanced features and optimizations.

+**Production Readiness**: The core system is functional and ready for pilot deployment with proper infrastructure setup.
+Advanced features like caching, background processing, and mobile apps are planned for subsequent phases.

 This technical documentation ensures smooth handover to CRPF technical teams and provides a comprehensive foundation for system maintenance, enhancement, and scaling.
-The system is production-ready and has been designed with long-term sustainability and evolution in mind.
+The documented system provides a solid foundation that can be enhanced incrementally based on operational requirements.

 For any technical clarifications or additional information, please contact the development team through the official support channels listed above.

 ---

-**Document Version**: 1.0
+**Document Version**: 1.1
-**Last Updated**: January 2024
+**Last Updated**: July 2025
 **Prepared By**: CRPF Mental Health System Development Team
 **Approved By**: Technical Review Committee